Samples 1 & 2:

 [EDIT] Scratch that, it won't load, darn thing!
 I'll try and get it on another time Miss Zhang.
 Sorry!

-Well, they kinda didn't understand the question so I had to scratch that idea go and ask the guys at Baker's Delight.
+Well, they kinda didn't understand the question so I had to

 They said that they usually don't measure the amount of yeast that they put in their bread, but it ends up being around 7 grams.